vitortbarboza/vitortbarboza/README.md

 -  💼 I've been working with Data Science since 2021

--  🧰 I have experience with Python, R, Stata, SQL and Excel
+-  🧰 I have experience with Python, R, Stata, SQL, Airflow and Excel

 - 📝 I write articles on [Medium](https://medium.com/@vitortbarboza)